Chaitanya-Pola/Kafka-Streaming/README.md

 #To get the UI press the PreView Option

- Answers to the Given Question
+ Answers:

-Latency plays an important role. it effects the performance. and also, th processedRowsPerSecond.
+ 1. Latency plays an important role. it effects the performance. and also, th processedRowsPerSecond.

-ideally, we need to increase the parallel processing of the data chinks in spark so that the more data chunks(Partitions)  gets processed at a given time. to increase parallelism:
+2. ideally, we need to increase the parallel processing of the data chinks in spark so that the more data chunks(Partitions)  gets processed at a given time.to increase parallelism:
-1. increase the number of Cores of the  each Node in the cluster
+ a. increase the number of Cores of the  each Node in the cluster
-2. changing the number of partitions will also effect the performance
+ b. changing the number of partitions will also effect the performance